What is BIA-ALCL?

 The apparent link between ALCL and breast implants was published by cancer experts in 2009.
 It wasn’t until 2011 that the Food and Drug Administration (FDA) warned the public, and it wasn’t until 2013 that cancer researchers published an article in a medical journal stating that breast implants could cause ALCL.
-By 2016, BIA-ALCL was widely recognized by cancer experts, but not all oncologists are aware of it.
-Many breast cancer survivors are upset to realize that their “cautious” choice to have a mastectomy with implants rather than a lumpectomy puts them at risk of developing ALCL.
+As of 2018, BIA-ALCL is widely recognized by cancer experts, but still not all oncologists or plastic surgeons are aware of it.
+Many breast cancer survivors are upset to realize that their “cautious” choice to have a mastectomy with implants rather than a lumpectomy puts them at risk of developing another type of cancer, ALCL.

 Is BIA-ALCL really rare?